-Kendra Stewart, R.Ph., Pharm.D., (Acting) Deputy Director of Operations
+Kendra Stewart, R.Ph., Pharm.D., Deputy Director for Operations

 Sarah Ibrahim, Ph.D., Associate Director of Global Generic Drug Affairs

 Tawni Schwemer, Senior Advisor to the OGD Office Director